-- Analytics, modeling and simulation
+- Analytics, modelling and simulation

 - International environment

 Future engineers will be working in a diverse and international environment.
-EPA is an international oriented program and attracts students from a wide range of countries thus forming the ideal starting ground for an international career.
+EPA is an international oriented programme and attracts students from a wide range of countries thus forming the ideal starting ground for an international career.